ceejimus/zero2prod/README.md

 - break subscriptions.rs into its own module
 - create some functionality to easily execute postgres workflows inside transactions
 - create a macro (ooh) for using chain_fmt_error for Debug implementations (lofty?)
+- set argon params manually to recommended rather than use default see pg 404 (hopefully I can find it)